rebelsky/sams-assorted-musings-reflections/letter-to-incoming-chair-manifest.md

 Any documents of found related to course proposals.
 These include some new course proposals and a variety of special topics courses.

+`Data Buddies`
+Our reports from the Data Buddies project.
+We should discuss these more.

 `Department Chairs Info`
 At the fall Department Chairs Meeting, they give us a flash drive of information, most of which appears somewhere on GrinCo.
 I've copied it